WladislawPitsukha/apple-ui/task.md

 ***

 ### Current part

+- [ ] to create a new branch for macbook's page

 - [ ] to make macbook's page ((macbook's page))
 - [ ] to make page.tsx ((macbook's page))
 - [ ] to add images to 2nd & 3rd section ((macbook's page))